sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_2_public_embedding/embedding_2_public_embedding.md

 ### **Test your Web Application**
 Open your browser and navigate to `http://localhost:3000`.

-Notice that we only show the Dashboard since we decided to embed only that.
+Notice that we only show the Profit Planning Tool since we decided to embed only that.

 You should see the webpage with the title and the iframe embed below as show: